CartoDB/carto-selfhosted-helm/customizations/README.md

 > Note: `externalPostgresql.user` and `externalPostgresql.database` inside the Postgres instance are going to be created automatically during the installation process.
 Do not create then manually.

 2. Configure the package:
-   Add the following lines to you `customizations.yaml` to connect to the external Postgres:
+   Add the following lines to your `customizations.yaml` to connect to the external Postgres:

    ````yaml
      internalPostgresql: